BIOS3010/Module-2-sequences/Exercise1.md

 - Select "Genomic" and click "Submit"
 - Unselect "5' UTR Exons", "3' UTR Exons", and "Introns" so that only "CDS Exons" is selected
 - Click "get sequence"
+- Save the `all_genes.fasta` file in your current working directory

 To loop through all the genes and print the sequence (Seq object), one can do this: